Everything you need to know about the Eiffel Tower at night

 Previously, the Eiffel Tower was illuminated by many more external projectors.
 It has always been lit up after dark, by gas lighting before electricity took over.

 When are the lights and sparkles turned on?

 The projectors are triggered automatically by nightfall sensors.
-The sparkling lights are superimposed over the golden lights for 5 minutes at the beginning of each hour until 1 am.
+The sparkling lights are superimposed over the golden lights for 5 minutes.

 How much energy do all these lights consume?